YoshikiShibata/oak/README.md

 ##  **How To Install:**

-To install oak, you need [the **go** command](https://golang.org/).
+To install oak, you need [**go** command](https://golang.org/).

-You have to install oak with the following command:
+1. You have to install oak with the following command:
 `go get github.com/YoshikiShibata/oak`.

-If you want to update the oak to the latest version:
+2. If you want to update the oak to the latest version:
 `go get -u github.com/YoshikiShibata/oak`.

-**oak** command will be build as `$GOPATH/bin/oak`.
+3. **oak** command will be build as `$GOPATH/bin/oak`.

-After installing, then set `OAK_HOME` environment variable to the installed directory which is typically `$GOPATH/src/github.com/YoshikiShibata/oak`.
+4. After installing, then set `OAK_HOME` environment variable to the installed directory which is typically `$GOPATH/src/github.com/YoshikiShibata/oak`.

 ## **Commands**